-- make further provision about- - (i) Heads of Legal Services, - (ii) the functions of such Heads (in their capacity as such), - modify subsection (2) so as to specify an additional type of legally qualified person (as an alternative to a solicitor as mentioned there). - (10) Before making regulations under subsection (9), the Scottish Ministers must consult the Lord President.
+- (9) The Scottish Ministers may by regulations- - (a) make further provision about- - (i) Heads of Legal Services, - (ii) the functions of such Heads (in their capacity as such), - (b) modify subsection (2) so as to specify an additional type of legally qualified person (as an alternative to a solicitor as mentioned there). - (10) Before making regulations under subsection (9), the Scottish Ministers must consult the Lord President.